PUBLIC SAFETY INFORMATION

 Summaries or copies of inmate health services records will be routinely sent to the Facility Health Services Department to which the inmate is transferred, in a confidential manner.

 EMERGENCY CONTACT OF INMATE’S NEXT OF KIN

-In case of serious illness, or injury of an inmate, their next of kin will only be notified by the Shift Sergeant or designee.
-Should an inmate desire notification of next of kin in an emergency situation, the inmate must provide information of whom to contact.
+In the case of serious illness or injury of an inmate, their next of kin will only be notified by the Shift Sergeant or designee.
+Should an inmate desire notification of next of kin in an emergency situation, the inmate must provide information on whom to contact.
 The inmate’s willingness to provide emergency contact information indicates the inmate’s permission for emergency notification of next of kin by Facility staff.

-The Shift Sergeant or designee will only notify an inmate’s next of kin in cases where the inmate is not physically able or mentally capable to make the notification on their own volition.
-An incident report will be completed regarding the emergency contact notification indicating necessity for same.
+The Shift Sergeant or designee will only notify an inmate’s next of kin in cases where the inmate is not physically able or mentally capable of making the notification on their own volition.
+An incident report will be completed regarding the emergency contact notification indicating the necessity for same.